THE NEW COVENANT BELIEVERS (Part 1)

 God said in His Word, “My covenant I will not break, nor alter the word that has gone out of My lips.”
 (Psa.
 89:34 NKJV).

-God is the same throughout the ages, however, God’s covenants or dealings with men throughout the ages are never the same.
-The Bible teaches that there are different dispensations or divinely ordered ways of God dealing with mankind throughout the ages.
+God is the same throughout the ages; however, God’s covenants or dealings with men throughout the ages are never the same.
+The Bible teaches that there are different dispensations or divinely ordered ways of God’s dealings with mankind throughout the ages.

 A dispensation is simply a period of time in which God deals with mankind in a certain way.
 Each dispensation is based upon a specific covenant.

 There was a period when God was dealing with men based upon the Law which He gave the children of Israel on Mount Sinai through Moses.